 I suggest:

-• Relaxation techniques like deep breathing, meditation, and yoga will help you to relax and manage stress.
-Stress tends to worsen CFS, so adding these into your daily routine is crucial.
+- Relaxation techniques, such as deep breathing, meditation, and yoga, can help you relax and manage stress.
+Stress tends to worsen CFS, so it’s essential to incorporate these into your daily routine.

-• Move your body!
-Exercise has been shown to help improve fatigue, mental clarity, and depression among CFS patients, but it’s important to listen to your body.
+- Move your body!
+Exercise has been shown to help improve fatigue, mental clarity, and depression among CFS patients, but it’s essential to listen to your body.
 Overdoing it can worsen symptoms, so work with your healthcare practitioner to create a program that works for you and start slowly.

-• Establish a sleep hygiene routine.
-This includes going to bed at a consistent time each night and allowing yourself time to physically and emotionally wind down.
-Turn off all electronics, and ensure your bedroom is a comfortable temperature.
+- Establish a sleep hygiene routine.
+This includes going to bed consistently each night and allowing yourself time to physically and emotionally wind down.
+Turn off all electronics and ensure your bedroom is at a comfortable temperature.

-• Talking with a professional therapist or counselor can help individuals to cope with the impacts of their CFS on their daily life and relationships.
+- Talking with a professional therapist or counselor can help individuals cope with the impacts of their CFS on their daily life and relationships.

 Chronic fatigue syndrome can be challenging both physically and mentally.
 However, there are numerous ways to treat symptoms and improve energy levels.
 Reducing stress and eating a proper diet are two major ones.
 Many people also benefit from working closely with a healthcare practitioner.
-If you are living with CFS, work with a practitioner to help get to the root cause and create a treatment plan that meets your unique needs.
+If you live with CFS, work with a practitioner to help identify the root cause and create a treatment plan that meets your unique needs.
 The time to revive your energy levels and take charge of your life is now!

 Sources